dotnet/AspNetCore.Docs/aspnet/web-forms/overview/presenting-and-managing-data/model-binding/retrieving-data.md

 ====================
 by [Tom FitzMacken](https://github.com/tfitzmac)

 > This tutorial series demonstrates basic model binding in an ASP.NET Web Forms project.
-Model binding makes data interaction more straight-forward than dealing with data source objects (such as [ObjectDataSource](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.objectdatasource?view=netframework-4.7.2) or [SqlDataSource](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.sqldatasource?view=netframework-4.7.2).
+Model binding makes data interaction more straight-forward than dealing with data source objects (such as [ObjectDataSource](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.objectdatasource?view=netframework-4.7.2) or [SqlDataSource](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.sqldatasource?view=netframework-4.7.2)).
 This series starts with introductory material and moves to more advanced concepts in later tutorials.
 >
-> This tutorial uses Model Binding with Entity Framework, but you could use it with any data access technology.
+> This tutorial uses model binding with Entity Framework, but you could use it with any data access technology.
 From a data-bound server control, such as a [GridView](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.gridview?view=netframework-4.7.2), [ListView](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listview?view=netframework-4.7.2), [DetailsView](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.detailsview?view=netframework-4.7.2), or [FormView](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.formview?view=netframework-4.7.2) control, you can specify methods for selecting, updating, deleting, and creating data.
-In this tutorial, you'll specify a `SelectMethod` value.
+In this tutorial, you'll specify a `SelectMethod`, which provides retrieving data logic.
->
-> In that method, you provide the logic for retrieving data.
 In the next tutorial, you'll set values for `UpdateMethod`, `DeleteMethod` and `InsertMethod`.
 >
 > You can [download](https://go.microsoft.com/fwlink/?LinkId=286116) the complete project in C# or VB.
 The downloadable code works with either Visual Studio 2012 or later.
 It uses the Visual Studio 2012 template, which is slightly different than the Visual Studio 2017 template shown in this tutorial.
 >
 > In the tutorial. you run the application in Visual Studio.
-You can also deploy the application to a hosting provider and make it available over the Internet Microsoft offers free web hosting for up to 10 web sites in a
+You can also deploy the application to a hosting provider and make it available over the Internet.
+Microsoft offers free web hosting for up to 10 web sites in a
 >  [free Azure trial account](https://azure.microsoft.com/free/?WT.mc_id=A443DD604).
 For information about how to deploy a Visual Studio web project to Azure App Service Web Apps, see the [ASP.NET Web Deployment using Visual Studio](../../deployment/visual-studio-web-deployment/introduction.md) series.
 That tutorial also shows how to use Entity Framework Code First Migrations to deploy your SQL Server database to Azure SQL Database.
 >
 > ## Software versions used in the tutorial